-To request a new UCC website please follow these steps:
+- To request a new UCC CMS-driven website (all business units and academic sections) please follow steps 1 to 6 below.

 1. Fill in the "Site Request" form below:

 all site owners** / primary moderators*** must complete this form.

 2. Fill in the UCC Website Information Architecture Template (245kB):

 You should fill in the details of what you envisage for your new site.
 Once you have completed the IA template, email it to email@example.com